Lonabean98/numpy-random/README.md

 ## Section 3: The use and purpose of five "Distributions" functions
 ***
 ## Section 4: Seeds in random number generation

+To run the notebook, type the command "jupyter notebook" in the command line in the same directory as both files.